 The newborn charges, which were three home visit codes totaling $660, processed out-of-network with an allowed amount of $178.16.
 Insurance paid nothing as this was again applied to our out-of-network deductible.
 The claim also incorrectly stated that the provider could only bill us $178.16 out of the $660.
-As mentioned earlier, I submitted the receipt which did not have the dates of the 2nd and 3rd home visit since the receipt was given before those happened.
-So, the claim was actually processed with all three visits on the same date of service, and the 2nd and 3rd home visits had a $0 allowed amount, without an explanation on the claim as to why.
+As mentioned earlier, I submitted the receipt which did not have the dates of the second and third home visit since the receipt was given before those happened.
+So, the claim was actually processed with all three visits on the same date of service, and the second and third home visits had a $0 allowed amount, without an explanation on the claim as to why.
 It was only on a later call to a representative where I was explained that they were denied because all three were processed on same date of service, so only one was considered.
-I was told to resubmit with the dates of the 2nd and 3rd visit and the claim would be reprocessed.
+I was told to resubmit with the dates of the second and third visit and the claim would be reprocessed.
 I resubmitted the claim on November 8th but for some reason that resubmitted claim was not processed until three months later.
 Several representatives in the meantime were able to see the resubmitted claim and told me that it would be reprocessed, only to have it stay unprocessed.

 At this point, the next step was to wait until the authorization was approved and then have the claims reprocessed as in-network claims.
-When I inquired at this about the allowed amount versus the charged amount, I was told that the authorization determination would also decide whether the claims were processed at the allowed amount or “up to charge” which meant using the provider’s charged amount as the allowed amount.
+When I inquired at this time about the allowed amount versus the charged amount, I was told that the authorization determination would also decide whether the claims were processed at the allowed amount or “up to charge” which meant using the provider’s charged amount as the allowed amount.
 A couple weeks after the birth, the authorization was approved.
 I was told on a call November 8th that it was approved to cover the midwives in-network and that claims would be processed up to charge.
 Given what representatives had told me about the allowed amount, I’m pretty sure that had I not brought up this concern before the authorization was approved, the authorization would be approved using Excellus’ allowed amount.
 I was told that adjusting the claims and receiving a check from Excellus would take up to 30 days, but no further action was needed on my end.

 I was also told that the authorization was only for my wife’s care and not for any of the newborn charges.
 So, the $660 that was billed for our son for the home visits (including the delivery and stabilization) would not be considered for in-network coverage.
 I explained that when I originally requested the authorization, the representative processing it said she was familiar with this process and had performed these before, so she should have told me at that time that I not only needed to request an authorization for my wife, but also for our son.
-I also explained that at the time the authorization was requested, my son was neither born or nor had insurance coverage, so I technically was unable to request an authorization for someone who didn’t exist.
+I also explained that at the time the authorization was requested, my son was neither born nor had insurance coverage, so I technically was unable to request an authorization for someone who didn’t exist.
 I explained that I wasn’t positive, but I thought that I had tried to give the original representative more than the global maternity CPT code, but was told that that was the only one needed.
 Finally, I explained that it would make no sense for Excellus to approve an out-of-network midwife to be covered as in-network to provide care for my wife since there was none participating, but to deny an out-of-network midwife to be covered as in-network to provide care for the resulting newborn.
 She told me there was nothing she could do, that they would have somehow noted the authorization had I requested the newborn charges to be covered, and that all I could do now was file a grievance for reconsideration.

 On November 16th I called in and was told by another representative that the claim for my wife needed to be sent for adjustment, despite being told earlier that it was being processed and nothing was needed on my end.